Tuesday, 24 September 2019

 He was recalled in 1717, but they remained at Constantinople until 1718.
 They finally set sail for England, travelled through the Mediterranean, and arrived back in London on 2 October 1718.

 Her account of their voyage and of her observations of Turkish life, including her experiences in a Turkish bath, are often credited as an inspiration for subsequent female travellers and writers and for Orientalist art.
-During her visit she was sincerely charmed by the beauty and hospitality of the Ottoman women she encountered, and she recorded.
+During her visit she was sincerely charmed by the beauty and hospitality of the Ottoman women she encountered, and she recorded their lives and thoughts.

 In her writings, she praised Islam for what they saw as its rational approach to theology, for its strict monotheism, and for its teaching and practice of religious tolerance.
 She saw Islam as a source of the Enlightenment, and claimed the Qur'an was ‘the purest morality delivered in the very best language.’